William Macpherson (British Army officer): World War I

 After the entry of England into the opening of the conflict in August 1914, Macpherson relinquished his post at the War Office and entered France on 7 October 1914, with the rank of a brigadier-general in the Army Medical Service Staff, first occupying the post of Advisor attached to the Indian Corps.
 Whilst with the Indian Corps his only child, Duncan, fell in action whilst serving as a lieutenant with the 7th Gurkha Rifles at Festubert on 23 November 1914 at the age of 25; Macpherson had spoken with him last only a few hours previously.
 This was the greatest sorrow of Macpherson's life, and he would not discuss the issue ever afterwards.

 In 1915 he was appointed as Director Medical Services, 1st Army, BEF France.

-In October 1915 he travelled to Salonika, where he held the post of DMS Salonika British Expeditionary Force.
+In October that year he travelled to Salonika, where he held the post of DMS Salonika British Expeditionary Force.

 In March 1916 he returned to France to re-join the BEF there and assumed the post of DDGMS at General Headquarters, a position he retained until June 1918, when he was retired as having attained the service age limit.
 His rank on retirement was as a major-general.

-During World War I, he was mentioned in despatches nine times, and received honours from France, Italy and the United States.
+During the war, he was mentioned in despatches nine times, and received honours from France, Italy and the United States.
 He was known as "Tiger Mac" on account of his energy and thoroughness.
 He was later appointed colonel-commandant of the RAMC.